New (7/2/2019) Sound Mixer

 We have replaced the Mackie 24 channel analog mixing console with a Mackie DL32S, which is a digital mixer.
 A digital mixer can have several preset “Shows” for quick set up.
 Using the old analog mixer, adjustments made during one service can affect the next service unless the operator has a detailed record of previous settings, and carefully returns all controls to those settings.
 With a digital mixer, we can have a standard starting place for each type of service.
 Snapshots of adjustments (improvements?) to the standard setup can also be saved and recalled.

 This digital mixer has no physical control interface.
 It is a box with inputs and outputs.
-It is controlled from another device, typically a tablet or a phone, which connects to the mixer using WiFi.
-We have purchased a large (17”) Samsung View2 tablet to control the mixer.
-As we learn to use the mixer, we will add other devices.
-Ultimately, this mixer can be operated simultaneously by up to 20 WiFi connected devices.
+It is controlled from another device, typically a computer, tablet or a phone, which connects to the mixer using Wi-Fi or Ethernet.
+We primarily use a 17” Samsung View2 tablet to control the mixer.
+The mixer can be operated simultaneously by up to 20 WiFi connected devices.
 This provides the capability for musicians on stage to adjust their own monitor mix to suit their preference, without the primary sound operator having to make subjective adjustments (“my vocal up just a hair in the floor monitor”) from the console.
 These remote devices can be set up to access only the one monitor mix, not the overall sound.

 It is also possible for the primary sound operator to control the sound from the floor or wander around and make real-time adjustments as needed based on what it sounds like in the audience.

-As with any new system, some training will be required.
-Starting up and shutting down the DL32S mixer is different than shutting down the old Mackie board.
 Control is distributed across several pages instead of all controls being simultaneously available on a physical board.
 Phantom power can be applied only to specific channels (the old board had one switch for all channels).
 The operator will have to know what page to use to make the required changes.
-This will take some getting used to.
+This takes some getting used to.

 Here is the new physical layout:

 To start up the sound system, turn on the main power switch on the rack.
-This turns on power to the rack, including the DL32S and the Line 6 wireless receivers:
+This turns on power to the rack, including the DL32S and the wireless receivers.
+Leave all the individual power switches on.
+All devices can then be controlled from the one power switch.

 The DL32S should have one solid green light, and one flashing green light.
 The flashing green light shows that the unit is not yet connected to the control device.
 To control it, turn on the tablet: